nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 --}}
 ![0-aspera.png](nx_asset://be725a89-3066-425a-8a66-e5cb41b3a440 ?w=450,border=true)

-- Define/edit the common metadata of the current transfer (set of uploaded files) by clicking on the **Edit** button.
+- Define/edit the common metadata of the current transfer (set of uploaded content) by clicking on the **Edit** button.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Aspera Connector/5-aspera.png